-- A. Conditions for Final Payment Agreements The Executive Director may approve requests for a Final Payment Agreement only if all the following conditions are met: - 1) A Final Payment Agreement is agreed to and executed by the Participant in the form required set forth herein (see, Appendix 5); and - 2) The Participant has the resources and capability to pay, taking into account the delinquent Rent balance. - B. If the Participant fails to comply with any terms of the Final Payment Agreement, an automatic Notice to Vacate shall be issued.
+- B. Conditions for Delinquent Payment Agreements The Executive Director may approve requests for a Delinquent Payment Agreement only if all the following conditions are met: - 1) A Delinquent Payment Agreement is agreed to and executed by the Participant in the form required set forth herein (see, Appendix 2); and - 2) The Participant has the resources and capability to pay, taking into account the delinquent Rent balance; and - 3) The Participant presents written documentation of inability to make full payment due to hardship; and - 4) The Participant has not defaulted on a previous Delinquent Payment Agreement. - 5) Participant shall apply for payroll deduction if their employer provides the service or sign up for ACH payment.